Try Now

 max_tokens integer The maximum number of tokens to generate in the response.
 Default is 8000.

-Note: Unlike other AI APIs, LucidNova RF1 does not use a temperature parameter.
-The model's self-tuning capabilities automatically adjust contextual parameters based on your query type for optimal response quality.
+Note: Unlike other AI APIs, our models do not use a temperature parameter.
+The models' self-tuning capabilities automatically adjust contextual parameters based on your query type for optimal response quality.

 Response Format